 20 Things to Do in Yamanouchi

-Best known for it famous hot spring-loving monkeys, Yamanouchi proudly lays claim to being the the home of the Snow Monkeys!
-As one of Central Japan’s best known destinations, visiting the Jigokudani Monkey Park is one of the highlights of any visit to the region yet once in Yamanouchi, visitors will discover and charming and quiet corner of Nagano with lots to offer.
+Best known for it famous hot spring-loving monkeys, Yamanouchi proudly lays claim to many of Nagano prefectures best destinations!
+As one of Central Japan’s best known locales, visiting the Jigokudani Monkey Park is one of the biggest highlights of any visit to the region – yet once in Yamanouchi, visitors will discover a charming and quiet corner of Nagano with lots to offer.
 On this page, you will find the following contents:

 Blessed with numerous natural sources, Yamanouchi is home to some of Nagano’s oldest ‘onsen’ towns including Yudanaka Onsen and Shibu Onsen – great places to enjoy a hot spring and the traditional comfort and service of a ‘ryokan’.
 As such Yudanaka and Shibu are the gateways to Yamanouchi including nearby Shiga Kogen – Japan’s largest and highest ski resort – along with the resorts of Kita-Shiga.